Ninja Tune: 2000–2010

-In 2000, Ninja Tune celebrated its first decade of music with Xen Cuts, a three CD, 6 x LP box set that provided a collection of their artists.
+In 2000, Ninja Tune celebrated its first decade of music with Xen Cuts, a three-CD, six-LP boxed set that provided a collection of its artists.
 Mark Richardson with Pitchfork called the effort a "mostly downtempo affair."
-It featured the likes of Latyrx (Lyrics Born and Lateef), The Herbaliser, Kid Koala and Luke Vibert, Clifford Gilberto, Amon Tobin and Funki Porcini.
+It featured the likes of Latyrx (Lyrics Born and Lateef), The Herbaliser, Kid Koala, Luke Vibert, Clifford Gilberto, Amon Tobin, and Funki Porcini.

 Also in 2000, Kid Koala released Carpal Tunnel Syndrome, "a playfully arranged montage of quirky sound bites, rhythmic scratching, and fluid hip hop beats."
 Deriving sample material from both comedy albums and sound effects records, and jazz and funk vinyl, the release received much critical success.
 It was called "brilliant" and "humorous" in the book Minority Report: An Alternative History of English-language Arts in Quebec.
 Kid Koala cut two further highly acclaimed albums for Ninja, 2003's Some of My Best Friends Are DJs and 2006's Your Mom's Favorite DJ.

 In 2001, Roots Manuva delivered his second album, Run Come Save Me, which was deemed one of the albums of the year by The Independent.
 Similarly, Mojo described it as "not just a landmark UK hip hop album, but a landmark hip hop album period".
 The album charted at number 33 in the UK Charts.
 "Witness (1 Hope)", the first single off the album, charted at No. 45 and was declared by AllMusic as being "the best British rap single since Tricky's 'Aftermath'."
 Run Come Save Me won a nomination for the 2002 Mercury Music Award, and was called by The Times "Too maverick, too brilliantly original a talent to be tethered by mere genre or geography."

 Also in 2001 Cornwall's Luke Vibert joined Ninja Tune.
 Growing up amongst contemporaries Aphex Twin and Tom Middleton/Global Communication, Vibert had made a name for himself in experimental electronica, though his name has always been hard to pin down: he operates under several different aliases.
 With the moniker Wagon Christ, Vibert released Musipal on Ninja, which NME called "an intriguing procession of cheeky collages."

 Mr. Scruff's second album on Ninja Tune, Trouser Jazz, was released on 9 September 2002.
 It charted at 29 on the UK Chart.

 In 2003, Simon Green, a.k.a.
 Bonobo, released his first proper Ninja album, Dial 'M' for Monkey, a subliminally seductive collection of atmospheric instrumentals.
 A live version of Bonobo soon took to the road, which seeped into the production of 2006's Days to Come, an album that blurs the line between a programmed and live sound and created "a daydream vibe embedded within its moodiness."